ABOUT CAPITOLRIVER COUNCIL

 - 1980 – District council funding was put on a formula basis, based on size and demographic information for each council.

 Q: What are the common characteristics of district councils?

 A: Each district council is an independent non-profit, tax-exempt (501-c-3) organization that receives funding from City.
 As an independent organization, each district council hires its own staff members, including an executive director and/or community organizer.
 District council employees are not city employees, but employees of each district council.
 The governing board of each district council is composed of volunteers elected primarily by residents.

 Each district council provides advisory recommendations to City offi cials on physical, economic, and social development issues, as well as on citywide issues.
 District councils also receive funding from the city for neighborhood crime prevention programs.
-In addition, these neighborhood groups identify neighborhood needs, initiate community programs to meet these
+In addition, these neighborhood groups identify neighborhood needs, and initiate community programs to meet these.